 In the terms that your child is old enough to understand, tell them, what will happen is they do this and that.
 For example, “This is hot.
 If you touch, it will hurt”.
 Make sure your child understands the entire message.
-If your toddler is too young, all they hear is “touch it” and they do just as you say.
-For younger kids simply saying “hot” will do, provided you do this in a stern tone.
+A toddler may only hear the words “touch it” and do just as you say.
+For younger kids simply saying “hot” will do, provided you use a stern tone.

 Children are very sensitive to the voice intonation, so it must be enough to warn them.
 The words “no” and “don’t” should be introduced as well, however, make sure not to overuse them, otherwise, they turn into white noise and your child will start ignoring them.